repobee/repobee-sanitizer/README.md

 }
 ```

-> Example 4: Java code with `repobee-sanitizer` related syntax commented out
+> Example 4: Java code with `Sanitizer` related syntax commented out

-`repobee-sanitizer` automatically detects if there is a prefix in front of any
+`Sanitizer` automatically detects if there is a prefix in front of any
 markers.
 This way we can have java comments: `//`, python comments: `#` or
 similar preceding our markers. **This means code can still compile!**

+## Prefixing:

+As seen above, `Sanitizer` markers and the `REPLACE-WITH` block supports prefixing, or
+code-comments, as it were.
+This means we can combine assignments and solutions without
+compilation errors.
+There are some rules for prefixes to observe:

+`Sanitizer`:

+* Determines prefix as any text (including whitespace) that comes before `REPOBEE-SANITIZER-START`
+* Only determines prefix on a block-to-block basis, meaning that the prefix
+  selected at a `START` marker must be used until and including the next `END`
+  marker
+  * This means that all `Sanitizer` blocks can have individual
+    prefixes
+* Code between replace and end markers **MUST** also be prefixed if one is used
+* Prefixes inside `REPLACE-WITH` blocks are removed when sanitizing

 ## Commands
-`repobee-sanitizer` supports two main commands: `sanitize file` and `sanitize repo`
+`Sanitizer` supports two main commands: `sanitize file` and `sanitize repo`

 ### The `sanitize file` command